david-a-wheeler/jiffo/documentation/tutorial.md

 -   A class body can only contain methods, not data properties.
 The ability to include data properties is really useful for making mass environment/rule changes, a capability useful in IF games.
 -   A constructor must be called with "new"; you can't call the constructor without "new", and thus can't use it to look up existing instances.

-The reference to Montfort above it
+## Other potential changes

+There may significant changes in the API, as this is pre-1.0 software.
+That said, the goal is to make it *easy* to use, so any changes should make the software *more* pleasant to work with.
+Also, you never need to move up; you can always just copy the library into your directory and only move up when you want to.

+Patches welcome.

+# Bibliography

 Montfort, Nick & Urbano, Paulo (Tr.).
 A quarta Era da Ficção Interactiva.
 Nada, Volume 8.
 October 2006.

-Patches welcome.